Biden passes the torch to Harris in tearful goodbye at Democratic National Convention

 “And like many of our best presidents,” he added in a nod to his own career, “she was also vice president.”

-Harris and second gentleman Doug Emhoff came out after his address to embrace him and his family.
+Harris and Second Gentleman Doug Emhoff came out after Biden's address to embrace him and his family.

 Biden wrapped up his one-hour speech with a promise to be the "best volunteer Harris and Walz's camp have ever seen", referring to Harris's running mate, Minnesota Governor Tim Walz.